Pantavisor needs store some artifacts on disk. These are the elements on the root of the /storage space:

 - trails: list of revisions.

-There are currently 4 disks types supported:
+There are currently 4 disks types supported for disk:

 - Non-encrypted directory